 A. When passed in 1977, the FCPA was a pioneering statute, the first-ever domestic statute governing the conduct of domestic companies in its interactions (both direct and indirect) with “foreign officials” in foreign markets.
 In enacting the FCPA, Congress also instructed the Executive Branch to seek broad international support for “FCPA-like” laws in other countries.

 This call for change was slow to take root.
 However, in 1997 approximately 35 countries adopted the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 (See here).
-At present, 38 countries have adopted the OECD Convention – countries that account for approximately two-thirds of the world’s exports and approximately ninety percent of foreign direct investment.
+At present, approximately 40 countries have adopted the OECD Convention – countries that account for approximately two-thirds of the world’s exports and approximately ninety percent of foreign direct investment.
 For ratification status of the Convention, see here.
-In addition, China, India, Indonesia, and Russia have also adopted or are in the process of adopting “FCPA-like” domestic laws.

-However, just because a country has a law like the FCPA does not mean that the law is actively enforced.
-In fact, many countries that have adopted the OECD Convention have never brought any enforcement action under their domestic statute.
+However, just because a country has an FCPA-like law does not mean that the law is actively enforced.
+In fact, many countries that have adopted the OECD Convention rarely bring enforcement actions under their domestic statute.
 Reasons for low enforcement activity can include lack of political will and prosecutorial resources as well as unique attributes of a country’s law.
 For instance, in many OECD member countries the concept of legal person criminal liability (as opposed to natural person criminal liability) is non-existent and in certain countries that do have legal person criminal liability, such liability can only result from the actions of high-level executive personnel or other so-called “controlling minds” of the legal person.
+(To learn more, see here).
 Moreover, the use of non-prosecution and deferred prosecution agreements (resolution vehicles that the OECD has stated “is one of the reasons for the impressive FCPA enforcement record in the U.S.”) is foreign to most jurisdictions.

 See here for recent OECD Working Group on Bribery Annual Reports.